AssimilatedCoder/sesterce-sev1-mockup/README-REACT.md

 ## 📄 License

-This project is part of the Sesterce GPU cloud infrastructure mockup and is intended for demonstration purposes.
+This project is part of the NullSector GPU cloud infrastructure mockup and is intended for demonstration purposes.

 ---

-**Built with ❤️ using React, Tailwind CSS, and the Sesterce Design System**
+**Built with ❤️ using React, Tailwind CSS, and the NullSector Design System**